You are here

 An Exploration in Native American Art

 The Journeys in Creativity program (Journeys) was founded 2004 in partnership with Oregon College of Art and Craft (OCAC), The Museum at Warm Springs and Kah-Nee-Ta by Pat Courtney Gold and the late A. Susana Santos, tribal members of the Confederated Tribes of Warm Springs.

-Gold and Santos, an OCAC alumna, sought to further the study and perpetuation of Contemporary Native American Art and Craft for Native American teenagers who, through this program’s encouragement might pursue a secondary arts education or a future profession in the arts.
+Gold and Santos, an OCAC alumnus, sought to further the study and perpetuation of Contemporary Native American Art and Craft for Native American teenagers who, through this program’s encouragement, might pursue a secondary arts education or a future profession in the arts.